The Mink Coat Killa

-The Mink Coat Killa is the sixth studio album by American rapper Jarren Benton.
+The Mink Coat Killa is the third studio album by American rapper Jarren Benton.
 It was released on June 23, 2017, on Benton's independent record label "Benton Enterprises".

 Background

 The song "C.R.E.A.M.
 17" was described as Wu-Tang-inspired.
 It is Benton's first project since nearly a year.
 Consisting of 15 songs, the album features several collaborations.